Xenon hexafluoroplatinate: Structure

 The material described originally as "xenon hexafluoroplatinate" is probably not Xe+[PtF6]−.
 The main problem with this formulation is "Xe+", which would be a radical and would dimerize or abstract a fluorine atom to give XeF+.
 Thus, Bartlett discovered that Xe undergoes chemical reactions, but the nature and purity of his initial mustard yellow product remains uncertain.
-Further work indicates that Bartlett's product probably contained [XeF]+[PtF5]−, [XeF]+[Pt2F11]−, and [Xe2F3]+[PtF6]−.
+Further work indicates that Bartlett's product probably also contained products of further oxidation by PtF6, platinum(V) derivatives PtF5, [XeF]+[PtF5]−, and [XeF]+[Pt2F11]−.
 The title "compound" is a salt, consisting of an octahedral anionic fluoride complex of platinum and various xenon cations.

-It has been proposed that the platinum fluoride forms a negatively charged polymeric network with xenon or xenon fluoride cations held in its interstices.
-A preparation of "XePtF6" in HF solution results in a solid which has been characterized as a [PtF_{5}]^{−} polymeric network associated with XeF+.
-This result is evidence for such a polymeric structure of xenon hexafluoroplatinate.
+It has been proposed that the platinum fluoride forms a negatively charged polymeric anion with xenon fluoride cations.
+A preparation of "XePtF6" by reaction of XeF2 and PtF4 in anhydrous HF solution results in a solid which has been characterized as a [PtF_{5}]^{−} polymeric or oligomeric anion associated with XeF+.
+Such F-bridged polymeric chains and tetrameric ring with pendant XeF+ units have been observed in the crystal structures of the analogous compounds XeCrF6 (XeF2∙CrF4) and XeMnF6 (XeF2∙MnF4), respectively.
+These structures could serve as structural models for XePtF6.